 7. They are not skilled negotiators.
 In (very) general terms this means that they tend to take positions too quickly, and too often, and/or they struggle changing position or perspective during a negotiation.
 This hinders or blocks the communication before they can influence decisions.
 Unskilled negotiators also tend to think that the responsibility of “getting it” or understanding relies on the other party, rather than in their communication.

 Being a good negotiator is not about being smart.
 Is more about understanding the mechanics, the stages, and practicing a lot.
 Easy step you can take.
 Get yourself 3 books and subscribe to 3 blogs about negotiation.
 This is also stopping looking for inspiration in what you know.

 8. They believe that if they had branding, “a name” and could advertise everywhere they would succeed.
 This is only partially true.
 Actually is about 30% true at the most.
-What this means is the most powerful brands in the world know that 30% (max) of their income comes easily and with “no questions asked”.
+Wait what?
+First hand experience: most powerful brands in the world know that 30% (max) of their income comes easily and with “no questions asked”.
 It also means that the most powerful brands in the world have to fight for and defend the other 70% of their income, as any one of us.